Lynn and Hunstanton Railway: Promotion and construction

 In 1846 efforts were made to promote Hunstanton as a seaside resort, and by the mid 1850s businesses were keen to attract visitors.
-The East Anglian Railway subsidised two omnibus services to Hunstanton from King's Lynn even though the town had a population of fewer than 500 people in 1861.
+The East Anglian Railways subsidised two omnibus services to Hunstanton from King's Lynn even though the town had a population of fewer than 500 people in 1861.

 The northern part of the Lynn and Ely Railway reached King's Lynn, known locally as Lynn, in 1846.
 Lynn was 16 miles from Hunstanton and a railway connection was projected.
-A Parliamentary Bill for the line from Lynn to Hunstanton gained Royal Assent on 1 August 1861.
-The Lynn and Hunstanton Railway was incorporated, with authorised capital of £60,000.
+The Lynn and Hunstanton Railway Act 1861 (24 & 25 Vict. c. cxcix) authorising the line from Lynn to Hunstanton gained royal assent on 1 August 1861.
+The act incorporated the Lynn and Hunstanton Railway Company, with authorised capital of £60,000.
 The terminus at New Hunstanton, south of the old centre was where development was possible.

 The engineer for the line was John Sutherland Valentine.
 Finance was raised and the first sod was cut on 13 November 1861.
 Construction over the relatively flat terrain was completed in ten months within budget.